mtran5/mtran5.github.io/docs/_posts/2021-04-11-ml-journey-part0.md

 ---
-layout: post
-title:  "Machine Learning Journey.
-Part 0 - The story so far"
+title: "How I studied Machine Learning"
 date:   2021-04-11 00:18:02 -0500
-type: posts
+tags:
-categories: machine-learning
+  - machine-learning
+toc: true
+toc_sticky: true
 ---

+# Introduction

 > "AI is the new electricity"

->> Andrew Ng
+-- Andrew Ng

 > Our Mission
 > * Fundamentally solve intelligence
 > * Harness it to solve everything else

->> DeepMind
+-- DeepMind

 I have always been fascinated by the interaction between human and machine.
 In 1997, the year I was born, artificial intelligence scored a major victory when a computer [defeated Garry Kasparov, the